 Your injury or medical condition does not meet state guidelines.
 There are several restrictions the state of California has imposed on workers’ compensation claims for certain types of injury, illness, or medical condition.
 Speak to an experienced workers’ compensation attorney in Lancaster or elsewhere in California to find out more.

 You filed a workers’ comp claim AFTER you were fired, laid off, or quit.
 Unless you had a good reason for the delay, or you were fired in retaliation for reporting an on-the-job injury, your employer’s insurance company’s denial of your claim may be lawful if it was filed after your employment was terminated, you were laid off or decided to quit.

 Other legal challenges of obtaining workers’ comp benefits in California

 More often than not, injured employees in Lancaster and all across California struggle with proving that their injury is work-related.
 Most employers in the state, in an attempt to avoid paying workers’ comp benefits, will argue that (a) you were not performing your job duties at the time of the injury, (b) you were involved in some type of misconduct at the time of the workplace accident, (c) work or workplace conditions were not the predominant cause (over 51 percent) of your injury or illness.

-If you do not know what to do after your workers’ comp claim was denied, consult with some of the best workers’ compensation lawyers in California at the Koszdin, Fields, Sherry & Katz law firm.
+If you do not know what to do after your workers’ comp claim is denied, consult with some of the best workers’ compensation lawyers in California at the Koszdin, Fields & Sherry law firm.
 Some claims get denied by accident, and in other cases, you may not hear back from your employer’s insurance company within 90 days after filing the claim.
-Whatever is the case, contact our law firm and schedule a free consultation.
+Whatever the case, contact our law firm and schedule a free consultation.
 We can help you obtain the workers’ comp benefits you truly deserve.
-Call at 818-812-5639 or (toll free) 800-747-3447 or fill out this contact form today.
+Call at 818-812-5639 or 800-747-3447 or fill out this contact form today.